 What DevOps Can Teach Us About Cybersecurity

 DevOps and cybersecurity are both top priorities for many enterprises, as well as areas that have experienced considerable innovation recently.
 And even though these are two very different sides of IT, there are lessons to be learned between the two.
 Both areas are in the midst of major transitions.
-For application development the shift is from slow, monolithic releases to fast and responsive development cycles.
-For cybersecurity the shift is from the old perimeter block/allow enforcement model to more adaptive security that continuously looks for threats across the enterprise.
+For application development, the shift is from slow, monolithic releases to fast and responsive development cycles.
+For cybersecurity, the shift is from the old perimeter block/allow enforcement model to more adaptive security that continuously looks for threats across the enterprise.

 While both of these areas are often cast as technology issues, they also force organizations to reassess the bigger picture.
 Teams that were previously siloed may need to work toward a common goal.
 Rigid processes give way to responsive feedback and adaptability.
 These more strategic and organizational changes are often just as important to the overall success as is the technology itself.
 And it is an area where DevOps can provide an example for cybersecurity teams.
-In order to become more nimble and adaptive with their applications, organizations needed more than just new technology – they had to break down old organizational barriers that kept interdependent team separated.
+In order to become more nimble and adaptive with their applications, organizations needed more than just new technology – they had to break down old organizational barriers that kept the interdependent teams separated.

 DevOps: Making the Jump From Philosophy to Action

 While DevOps and CI/CD have become all the rage, it is important to remember that the key concepts are not particularly new.
 Organizations had been moving to Agile development strategies long before DevOps ever hit the mainstream.
 Organizations knew they knew they needed to be more responsive to customers, and Agile provided a model based on faster, iterative releases that let them be more nimble.
 It was the answer to the high-level problem facing the organization.